Cazikaza/CF/README.md

 We also agreed upon a session with a wide variety of participants from different functions.

 ## The plan
-###1.Game plan (outcomes & goals)
+### 1.Game plan (outcomes & goals)
+The goal of the session was to generate new usecases of a mobile EEG recorder.
+This ment getting all different perspectives on the subject to a place where they would generate idea's and evaluate the applicability of the resulting concepts.
+Effectively walking through all three stages of the CF process in one afternoon.

-###2.Determine flow of session
+### 2.Determine flow of session
+The plan was to get people to start thinking freely more and more.
+I expected a withdrawn standpoint due to the hiarchical structure of most medical organisation.
+Therefore I opted for assignments that helped giving everyone a say in discussions.

-###3.Modus operantis (I want to..)
+### 3.Modus operantis (I want to..)
+I wanted to inspire free and creative thinking.
+This is my unique selling point in a session with medical professionals.
+And it would be my role to teach that to this target group.

-###4.Choose tools/ assignments
+### 4.Choose tools/ assignments
+The session was devided in three parts of an hour each.
+The first one focussed on setting the scope.
+The second on ideation and the third on concept selection.
+Rules of conduct are the first step followed by discribing everyones roles.
+The the problem owner could explain the problem.
+From which values for the solution could be created by asking a multitude of what if? questions and a purge of the initial ideas.
+The second part would consist of developing ideas for the problem using prompts and asociations.
+The third and final part consisted of ranking the ideas on different graphs using the values that resulted from the first section.

-###5.Connect tools
+### 5.Connect tools
+Every assignment's result should be used in the next assignment.
+Especially the values created in the beginning could be used for selection and clustering in the end.
+I planned to keep the session quite basic looking at time constraints and the probably overwhelming experience of doing assignments that are different then the participants would do on an ordinary day.
 ## Reflection

 ### Mood

 The mood of the group was alright during the session.
 I quickly noticed that the group was a lot more stiff then a group of IDE students.
 Which I expected.
 The best example was one of the participants looking at me with big eyes when I asked everyone to set the tables aside.
 This stiffness held up through the whole session.
 In hindsight I could have used some crazy hats or other props to make everyone a bit more loose.
-In the end the environment I created was just a bit to ordinary.
+In the end the environment I created was just to ordinary.

 ### Setting